devinterp.optim package

 register_state_dict_pre_hook(hook: Callable[[Optimizer], None], prepend: bool = False) RemovableHandle

 Register a state dict pre-hook which will be called before state_dict() is called.
-It should have the following signature:

 hook(optimizer) -> None